This page gives a brief introduction to Crowd, for people who will view and update their login and user profile information in Crowd.

 - The user directories which hold your information.

-Every authorised Crowd user has access to Crowd's Self-Service Console, where you can edit your user profile, change your password and view other information about your Crowd username.
+Every authorized Crowd user has access to Crowd's Self-Service Console, where you can edit your user profile, change your password and view other information about your Crowd username.
 The Crowd User Guide describes this functionality.

 Here is a list of all entries in the glossary, plus the first few lines of content.
 Click a link to see the full text for each entry.

-If you are authorised to use Crowd, you can log in to Crowd's Self-Service Console to update your user profile and view other information about your username.
+If you are authorized to use Crowd, you can log in to Crowd's Self-Service Console to update your user profile and view other information about your username.
 The Crowd administrator can grant people access to the Self-Service Console, as described in the Crowd Administration Guide.
 Basically, the administrator should ensure that your username is in a user directory which is mapped to the Crowd application.

 A Crowd administrator is a user who has access to the Crowd Administration Console, which provides the functions described in the Crowd Administration Guide.
 The first administrator is defined during the installation of Crowd.
 A Crowd administrator can grant administration rights to other users, as described in the Crowd Administration Guide.

 Crowd uses the term 'directory', or 'user directory', to refer to a store of information about a user.
 Typically, a directory will hold your username, name, password, email address, and so on.
 Your Crowd administrator can define one or more directories internally in Crowd or connect one or more external directories to Crowd.
-The external directory may be a corporate directory such as Microsoft's Active Directory.
-To learn more about Crowd's directory management, please refer to the Crowd Adminis

 A group is a collection of users.
 Administrators create groups so that the administrator can assign permissions to a number of people at once.
 For example, it is quicker to give group 'X' access to JIRA, rather than giving every team member access individually.
 In Crowd, each group belongs to a specific directory.
 It is possible to have two groups with the same name, such as 'X', in two different directories.
 A user can be a member of group 'X' in one directory, in both directories or in neither

 Single sign-on (SSO) is a feature offered by Crowd.
 Your Crowd administrator can choose to enable this feature for the Crowd-connected applications.
 If SSO is enabled, you will only need to log in or log out once.
-Specifically: